leighwest/orders/README.md

 This Java Spring Boot web application allows users to place orders for cupcakes using a RESTful API documented with Swagger.
 The client is routed to the Swagger UI by an NGINX reverse proxy.

-The application uses a microservice architecture which communicates with a distribution application using Apache Kakfa.
+The application uses a microservice architecture which communicates with an order distribution application using Apache Kakfa.

 The customer receives order confirmation and dispatch notification emails using Amazon's Simple Email Service (SES).